Monocular, One-stage, Regression of Multiple 3D People: Our Approach

 \subsection{Parameter Sampling~}

-To estimate 3D human body meshes from the image, we need to first parse the 2D body center coordinates $\boldsymbol{c} \in \mathbb{R}^{K \times 2}$ from $\boldsymbol{C_m}$ and then use them to sample $\boldsymbol{P_m}$ for the SMPL parameters.
+To parse the 3D body meshes from the estimated maps, we need to first parse the 2D body center coordinates $\boldsymbol{c} \in \mathbb{R}^{K \times 2}$ from $\boldsymbol{C_m}$, where $K$ is the number of the detected people, and then use them to sample $\boldsymbol{P_m}$ for the SMPL parameters.
 In this section, we introduce the process of the center parsing, matching and sampling.

 $\boldsymbol{C_m}$ is a probability map whose local maxima are regarded as the body centers.
 The local maxima are derived via $Mp(\boldsymbol{C_m}) \land \boldsymbol{C_m}$ where $Mp$ is the max pooling operation and $\land$ is the logical conjunction operation.
 Let $\boldsymbol{c}$ be the 2D coordinates of a local maximum with confidence score larger than a threshold $t_c$.
 We rank the confidence score at each $\boldsymbol{c}$ and take the top $N$ as the final centers.
 During inference, we directly sample the parameters from $\boldsymbol{P_m}$ at $\boldsymbol{c}$.
 During training, the estimated $\boldsymbol{c}$ are matched with the nearest ground truth body center according to the $L_2$ distance.